dddrrreee/cs140e-25win/labs/14-nrf-networking/README.md

 The NRF SPI commands are given on page 51:
 <img src="images/nrf-spi-cmd.png" width="400" />

 Generally, when first bringing up a device, we read back any configuration values we write as an easy automatic way to validate that (1) we understood the datasheet and (2) all the code and hardware is working.
 The routine `nrf_put8_chk` does this automatically.

-The full set of registers are given on page

 --------------------------------------------------------------------------------
 ### Part 0: Implement `nrf-driver.c:nrf_init`.